dreamcommerce/phpipam-helm/README.md

 Once you have installed the Helm client, you can deploy a Bitnami Helm Chart into a Kubernetes cluster.

 Please refer to the [Quick Start guide](https://helm.sh/docs/intro/quickstart/) if you wish to get running in just a few commands, otherwise, the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructions on how to use the Helm client to manage packages on your Kubernetes cluster.

+## Usage

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+    helm repo add phpipam-helm https://dreamcommerce.github.io/phpipam-helm

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo phpipam-helm` to see the charts.

+To install the phpipam chart:

+    helm install my-phpipam phpipam-helm/phpipam

+To uninstall the chart:

+    helm delete my-phpipam